Mountain Commerce Bancorp, Inc. (OTCMKTS:MCBI) Short Interest Up 500.0% in September

-Mountain Commerce Bancorp, Inc. (OTCMKTS:MCBI) saw a large growth in short interest in the month of September.
+Mountain Commerce Bancorp, Inc. (OTCMKTS:MCBI) was the recipient of a significant growth in short interest in the month of September.
 As of September 30th, there was short interest totalling 600 shares, a growth of 500.0% from the September 15th total of 100 shares.
-Based on an average trading volume of 4,300 shares, the days-to-cover ratio is currently 0.1 days.
+Based on an average daily trading volume, of 4,300 shares, the short-interest ratio is presently 0.1 days.

-Mountain Commerce Bancorp (OTCMKTS:MCBI) last announced its earnings results on Sunday, July 25th.
-The bank reported $0.73 earnings per share for the quarter, beating the consensus estimate of $0.69 by $0.04.
+Mountain Commerce Bancorp (OTCMKTS:MCBI) last announced its quarterly earnings results on Sunday, July 25th.
+The bank reported $0.73 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.69 by $0.04.

 Mountain Commerce Bancorp, Inc operates as a bank holding company which engages in the ownership and management of its wholly-owned subsidiary Mountain Commerce Bank.
 Through its subsidiary, it provides a variety of financial services to individuals and corporate customers located primarily in East Tennessee and the surrounding areas.